A guide to nightclubs for people with disability

 Everyone is entitled to feel:

 Caring for someone over the age of 18 may be challenging when they discover the newfound freedom of adult life.
-For someone in their late teens or early 20s, it may feel condescending, upsetting or frustrating to be told that you are not allowed to do what other people your age are doing, particularly if the reason seemed related to living with disability.
+For someone in their late teens or early 20s, it may feel condescending, upsetting or frustrating to be told that you are not allowed to do what other people your age are doing, particularly if the reason seems related to living with disability.

 Communication